-8 Within 30 days after the end of the seven-year period following the date of receipt by BR of the relevant complete information under Nos.
-9.1A or 9.2C, as appropriate, and after the end of the three-year period following the date of suspension under No. 11.49, if the complete information under this Resolution is not yet received by BR, the corresponding frequency assignments shall be cancelled by BR, which subsequently informs the administration accordingly.
+8 Within 30 days after the end of the seven-year period following the date of receipt by BR of the relevant complete information under No. 9.30, and after the end of the three-year period following the date of suspension under No. 11.49, if the complete information under this Resolution is not yet received by BR, the corresponding frequency assignments shall be cancelled by BR, which subsequently informs the administration accordingly.

-Annex 2 to Resolution 552 (rev.WRC-19)
+Annex 2 to Resolution 552 (rev.WRC-23)